prikhi/hkhue/README.md

 * Identifying lights by blinking them on & off.
 * Reseting all the lights to their default color temperature & brightness.
+* Setting the name of a light.
-* Setting the Brightness & Color-Temperature/RGB of a specific light or all lights - with custom light-state transition times.
+* Setting the Brightness & Color-Temperature/RGB of a specific light(by name or
+  number) or all lights - with custom light-state transition times.

 ## Ideas